One week in Boston’s Chinatown would not be enough time to experience all their great restaurants.

 Whatever type of food you’re looking for you are sure to find here.

-See the sites, learn about American history, but do not forget to indulge in the food beyond Dunkin Donuts and Legal Sea Foods.
+But do not forget to indulge in the food beyond Dunkin Donuts and Legal Sea Foods.

 Have you been to Boston’s Chinatown?